getify/You-Dont-Know-JS/scope & closures/ch5.md

 var a = 2;

 (function IIFE(){
-	console.log(a);
+	console.log( a );
 })();
 ```

 This code "works", but it's not strictly an observation of closure.
 Why?
-Because the function (which we labeled "IIFE" here) is not executed outside his lexical scope.
-He's still invoked right there in the same scope as he was declared.
+Because the function (which we named "IIFE" here) is not executed outside his lexical scope.
+It's still invoked right there in the same scope as it was declared.
 While closure might technically be happening at declaration time, it is *not*, strictly, observable, and so, as they say, *it's a tree falling in the forest with no one around to hear it.*

-Though an IIFE is not *itself* an example of closure, because it absolutely creates scope, it's one of the most common tools we use to create scope which can be closed over.
-So IIFEs are indeed heavily related to closure, even if not closure themselves.
+Though an IIFE is not *itself* an example of closure, it absolutely creates scope, and it's one of the most common tools we use to create scope which can be closed over.
+So IIFEs are indeed heavily related to closure, even if not closure examples themselves.

 Put this book down right now, dear reader.
 I have a task for you.
 Go open up some of your recent JavaScript code.
 Look for your functions-as-values and identify where you are already using closure and maybe didn't even know it before.